jesseboudreau80/PAWSitiveOps-AnythingLLM/README.md

         raise HTTPException(status_code=response.status_code, detail=response.text)
     return response.json()
 📒 Workspace Playbook
-A step-by-step guide for creating, maintaining, and updating workspaces is available in docs/PLAYBOOK.md (to be created).
+A step-by-step guide for creating, maintaining, and updating workspaces is available in the Workspace Playbook.
-It will cover:
+It covers:

 Naming conventions